richardszalay/mockhttp/README.md

 ## Platform Support

-MockHttp is compiled for .NET Standard 2.0, .NET Standard 1.1, .NET 4, and .NET 4.5, as well a Portable Class Library (Profile 328) supporting:
+MockHttp 7.0.0 and later are compiled for .NET 6, .NET 5, .NET Standard 2.0, .NET Standard 1.1

-* .NET 4
-* Silverlight 5
-* Winodws 8
-* Windows Phone Silverlight 8
-* Windows Phone 8.1
-* Xamarin iOS
-* Xamarin Android
+[MockHttp 6.0.0](https://github.com/richardszalay/mockhttp/tree/v6.0.0#platform-support) has increased legacy platform support and can still be used, but is no longer updated with new features.

 ## Build / Release